needle-mirror/com.unity.xr.openxr/Documentation~/features/foveatedrendering.md

 Foveated rendering is an optimization technique that can speed up rendering with little perceived impact on visual quality.
 Foveated rendering works by lowering the resolution of areas in the user's peripheral vision.
 On headsets that support eye-tracking as well as foveated rendering, the higher-resolution area can be centered where the user is currently looking.
 Without eye-tracking, the higher resolution area is fixed near the middle of the screen.
 Fixed foveated rendering can be more apparent to the user since they can shift their eyes to look at the peripheral areas.

+> [!NOTE]
+> Quad Views is a type of Foveated Rendering but uses a different rendering technique.
+For more information on Quad Views, see [Compare quad views and foveated rendering](xref:openxr-quad-views#compare-quad-views-and-foveated-rendering).

 OpenXR platforms use the variable shading rate (VSR) technique for foveated rendering, which does not require you to change custom shaders.
 (However, if you are creating assets that should work on all XR platforms, refer to the "Foveated rendering shaders" topic in [Foveated rendering](https://docs.unity3d.com/Manual/xr-foveated-rendering.html) to learn how to write shaders and shader graphs that work under all supported foveated rendering methods.)

 OpenXR devices can implement VRS using a variety of techniques and a single device can support more than one implementation.
 The Unity OpenXR plug-in chooses from the following techniques, in this order, depending on what the current device supports: